Caramel Pumpkin Cobbler with Pecans

 Caramel sauce being drizzled over a square of pumpkin dessert.

-How to Make Pumpkin Cobbler
+How to Make This Caramel Pumpkin Dessert Recipe

 Now for the process.
-It’s seriously so easy, with very minimal prep needed.
+Itโ€™s seriously so easy, with very minimal prep needed.
 The oven does the rest!
+Below is a quick recipe overview, but pleaseย scroll to the recipe card at the bottom of this post for full instructions.

-• Combine the Wet Ingredients.
+• Combine the wet ingredients.
 In a separate bowl, mix together the pumpkin puree, evaporated milk, melted butter, and vanilla.
 Stir well until these ingredients are nice and smooth.

-• Assemble the Cobbler.
+• Assemble the cobbler.
 Spread the pumpkin batter into the bottom of your baking dish.
 In a separate bowl, mix the brown sugar and pecans together, and then sprinkle that evenly over the pumpkin batter.
 Finally, pour hot water over the entire top of the cobbler.
-Yes, it will look kind of strange, but go with it – it’s going to be delicious!
+Yes, it will look kind of strange, but go with it – itโ€™s going to be delicious!

-• Bake the Pumpkin Cobbler.
+• Bake.
 Place the baking dish on a rimmed jelly roll pan or cookie sheet, in case it bubbles over while baking.
-Slide it right into the preheated oven, and let it bake for about 50 minutes or until it’s set in the middle.
+Slide it right into the preheated oven, and let it bake for about 50 minutes or until itโ€™s set in the middle.ย

 A baked pumpkin dessert with a cakey, pecan-studded top.

-• Don’t Skimp on the Water: While it may seem weird to pour so much water on top of the pecans, sugar, and batter, it really does bake up perfectly to create an amazing dessert with an amazing caramel sauce on the bottom.
+• Donโ€™t Skimp on the Water: While it may seem weird to pour so much water on top of the pecans, sugar, and batter, it really does bake up perfectly to create an amazing dessert with an amazing caramel sauce on the bottom.

 • Eggs: Another surprise – this dessert is naturally egg-free, which is great for those with allergies.
-I didn’t skip them, you just don’t need them!
+I didnโ€™t skip them, you just donโ€™t need them!

 • Make-Ahead: Can you make this ahead?
 Well, yes and no. It really is best served fresh out of the oven, but you can prep it ahead.
 I have made the batter and placed it in the fridge for up to 24 hours.
 Then when I was ready to put it in the oven, I did the final steps of putting the brown sugar and nuts on top and pouring the hot water over it.
 If you do this, make sure to use double-acting baking powder, which rises when mixed and again a second time when baked.

-• Topping: If you don’t want to use nuts, you could leave them out entirely or add crunch with pepitas, sunflower seeds, or other crunchy items like crushed pretzels (yum).
+• Topping: If you donโ€™t want to use nuts, you could leave them out entirely or add crunch with pepitas, sunflower seeds, or other crunchy items like crushed pretzels (yum).
 If you use something that can get soggy, such as pretzels, sprinkle them on at the end of the bake, about 5 minutes before you take the cobbler out of the oven.

 • Sugar: If you like, you can use brown sugar in both the pumpkin layer and the topping/caramel.
 You could also use a 1:1 sugar substitute, such as pure maple syrup, coconut sugar, or raw sugar in the pumpkin layer, although the texture might change a bit.
-Be very careful if you use a sugar substitute that’s not 1:1 – some of them are super strong and you only need a tiny bit.
+Be very careful if you use a sugar substitute thatโ€™s not 1:1 – some of them are super strong and you only need a tiny bit.

-• Ice Cream: I really think that ice cream helps make this dish the best it can be, but you don’t have to stick with vanilla.
+• Ice Cream: I really think that ice cream helps make this dish the best it can be, but you donโ€™t have to stick with vanilla.
 Salted caramel, butter pecan, or even coffee ice cream could be fantastic substitutes.
 Whipped cream would also be a scrumptious option.

 A square of pumpkin cobbler on a white plate, topped with vanilla ice cream.

-4.6 from 8 votes
+4.7 from 9 votes

 Print Pin Recipe